tsherif/tgame/README.md

 A simple and very basic JavaScript game engine.

-Implements a flexible state machine, asset loaders and helpers for basic collision detection, mouse and keyboard IO, and special effects.
+Implements a flexible state machine, asset loaders and helpers for basic collision detection, mouse and keyboard binding, and special effects.

 Basics